A Photographic Guide to the Birds of Indonesia: History

 The new cover is flexibound vinyl extending out over the content pages.
 There is a single cover photo; the book is published using the Tuttle Publishing imprint.
 Periplus Editions (HK) Ltd is now the sole distributor of the book.
 In this edition, Morten Strange is credited as the author but not with text and photos, as only some 50% of the photographs are now his.
 In the second edition, new photographers such as James Eaton, Robert Hutchinson, Pete Morris and Bram Demeulemeester are the main contributors of new, rare and endemic species.
 Filip Verbelen, who also contributed to the first edition, is now next to the author as the main contributor.
 A total of more than 40 bird photographer participated in the project, including new Indonesian field researchers.
 The second edition was expanded from 416 to 544 pages and now weighs 780 grams and illustrates 912 species, out of which 213 are endemic (found only in Indonesia).
 As such, it is the most comprehensive photographic bird guide to any country in the world.
 In the second edition the opening chapters have been totally re-written and updated; the book now also includes an annotated checklist to all the species in Indonesia, the ones covered in the photographic section are highlighted in the full checklist at the back of the book.

 In 2014, the book was reprinted with corrections and updates.
 An additional 37 photos were replaced with new and better ones; a misidentified bird (the Flores hawk-eagle) was renamed, and another species (Sumatran laughingthrush) was split out as endemic following the latest taxonomy.
 Threat status and icons for all globally threatened species were revised, and the annotations in the checklist were updated for each subregion using the latest information available.

 In 2015, the book was reprinted again.
 In this reprint, two photographs were replaced and all nomenclature, taxonomy, distribution data and global threat status was updated throughout the book.
 The total number of species in the checklist was revised upwards to 1608 species.

+In 2024, Tuttle Publishing issued an Updated Second Edition of the book.
+The author researched the necessary changes and Nancy Goh with the Singapore office again supervised the editorial work.
+Ch’ien Lee provided the new cover photograph of a Red-bellied (North Moluccan) Pitta.
+Inside the book, an additional five photographs were replaced with better ones and all nomenclature and taxonomy updated.
+Following numerous taxonomic splits and new national bird records, the updated complete checklist then covered 1,634 species; 406 of those are endemic to Indonesia and 317 are threatened with global extinction, near-threatened or data deficient.